 The attending physician must acknowledge that a pregnancy termination has been determined medically necessary by submitting the Certificate of Necessity for Pregnancy Termination.
 This form must be submitted to the Contractor's Medical Director and meet the requirements specified in the AMPM.
 The Certificate must certify that, in the physician's professional judgment, the criteria have been met.
-See AMPM Policy 410.
+Refer to AMPM Policy 410.

-Prescription Medications: Medications, prescribed by a PCP, attending physician, dentist or other authorized clinician and dispensed by a pharmacist or a pharmacy intern acting under the direct supervision of a pharmacist, are covered subject to the requirements of AMPM Policy 310-V.
+Prescription Medications: Medications, prescribed by a PCP, attending physician, dentist or other AHCCCS authorized clinician and dispensed by an AHCCCS registered Pharmacy are covered subject to the requirements of AMPM Policy 310-V.